Maxfashko/dataset_converter/README.md

 ## Introduction

 dataset converter is a toolkit for converting object detection datasets.
+Designed to easily convert your data into popular dataset formats.

 ## Allowed dataset types